 Now that you’ve enabled your Polygon token in Trust Wallet, the wallet will show the balance of that specific token.
 It’s that simple with a multi-chain wallet like Trust Wallet.

-Wrong Address of Custodian Wallet or Crypto Exchange
+Sent Crypto to Wrong Address of Custodian Wallet or Crypto Exchange

 In case you’ve sent some tokens to the wrong address of a custodian wallet, you’ll need to contact the support team of that wallet because custodian wallets don’t let users manage their private keys.
 Instead, the keys are stored on the wallet’s servers, but it shouldn’t be a problem if you contact the wallet developers and present them with proof of your transaction.